Mick Gordon

-Michael John Gordon (born July 7, 1985) is an Australian composer, record producer, musician, and sound designer, composing music primarily for video games.
+Michael John Gordon is an Australian composer, record producer, musician, and sound designer, composing music primarily for video games.

-Gordon has composed for several first-person shooters, including Atomic Heart, LawBreakers, Wolfenstein: The New Order, Wolfenstein: The Old Blood, Prey, the 2016 reboot of Doom and its sequel Doom Eternal, Wolfenstein II: The New Colossus, and seasons one and two of the 2013 fighting game Killer Instinct.
+Gordon has composed for several first-person shooters, including Atomic Heart, LawBreakers, Wolfenstein: The New Order, Wolfenstein: The Old Blood, Prey, the soft reboot of Doom and its sequel Doom Eternal, Wolfenstein II: The New Colossus, and the first two seasons of the 2013 fighting game Killer Instinct.

 Career

+Video games

 Gordon began his musical career as a jazz/blues guitarist in his teens.
 He first began to work as a sound designer with Pandemic Studios, where he contributed additional sound design for Destroy All Humans!
 2. In 2013, he scored the first season of the fighting video game, Killer Instinct, a reboot of the original 1994 title.
 The following year, Gordon scored the second season of Killer Instinct and the action-adventure first-person shooter Wolfenstein: The New Order (developed by MachineGames).
 He returned to the Wolfenstein series in 2015 to compose the score for Wolfenstein: The Old Blood, a prequel to Wolfenstein: The New Order.

-In 2016, Gordon completed the score for the science fiction first-person shooter, Doom, the sequel to Doom 64 and soft reboot of the franchise, developed by id Software.
+In 2016, Gordon completed the score for the science fiction first-person shooter, Doom, a soft reboot of the franchise, developed by id Software.
 His score for Doom won a number of awards including a D.I.C.E.
-Award for Outstanding Achievement in Original Music Composition, SXSW Gaming Award for Excellence in Musical Score, The Game Awards Best Music/Sound Design and was nominated for a BAFTA Games Award for Best Music.
+Award for Outstanding Achievement in Original Music Composition, SXSW Gaming Award for Excellence in Musical Score, The Game Awards for Best Music/Sound Design, and was nominated for a BAFTA Games Award for Best Music.

 In 2017, Gordon completed the score for the horror first-person shooter, Prey, developed by Arkane Studios.
 He also worked alongside Martin Stig Andersen to again return to the Wolfenstein series, scoring Wolfenstein II: The New Colossus, developed by MachineGames.

 In 2020, Gordon completed the score of Doom Eternal; while the music for the game was once again well-received, circumstances around the soundtrack release led to a public falling out between Gordon and id Software and a parting of ways.
-In November 2022, Gordon addressed this dispute in a lengthy statement on Medium.
+Both sides posted open letters alleging wrongdoing.

+Production work

 On 23 June 2020 British rock band Bring Me the Horizon announced they would be working with Gordon on their upcoming release.
 Vocalist Oliver Sykes discusses how he fell in love with the Doom Eternal soundtrack during quarantine.
 Being heavily inspired by Gordon's work, the band decided to reach out to him and offer a collaboration.
 The resulting work, titled "Parasite Eve", was released on 25 June alongside an accompanying music video.
 The collaboration then expanded into the commercial release, Post Human: Survival Horror, released on 30 October 2020.